-

 More

-10 years 11 months ago #1931
+10 years 11 months ago #1931 by Tony

 I've done quite a bit of reading up on css, html etc. Mostly on w3school to give me a basic idea and to help me understand what css or html to insert and what they do.